 Our U.S. and International regions are considered two separate operating segments and are disclosed as two reportable segments.
 The segments represent geographic areas and reflect how the chief operating decision maker allocates resources and measures results, including total revenues, operating income and income before income taxes.
-The segments continue to share similar business models, services and economic characteristics.
-Our revenues for the year ended July 31, 2017 were distributed as follows: U.S. 82.4% and International 17.6%.
-Geographic information as well as comparative segment revenues and related financial information pertaining to the U.S. and International segments for the years ended July 31, 2017, 2016 and 2015 are presented in the tables in Note 14 - Segments and Other Geographic Reporting, to the Notes to Consolidated Financial Statements, which are included under in Part II, Item 8 of this 10-K.
+Our revenues for the year ended July 31, 2019 were distributed as follows: U.S. 81.1% and International 18.9%.
+Geographic information as well as comparative segment revenues and related financial information pertaining to the U.S. and International segments for the years ended July 31, 2019, 2018 and 2017 are presented in the tables in Note 12 - Segments and Other Geographic Reporting, to the Notes to Consolidated Financial Statements, which are included in Part II, Item 8 of this Form 10-K.